 Annual Performance Review

 The Annual Performance Reviews (APRs) take place in autumn each year and assess the performance of the Faculties, Professional Services (PS), and the cultural institutions (Manchester Museum, the Whitworth and the Jodrell Bank Discovery Centre).
+The focus of the meetings takes a strategic, forward-looking view, with more detailed discussions on data taking place separately.

-The panel is provided with data including:
+The panel is provided with high-level information and data including:

 - research performance